General Info about the St James’ Park Football Ground

 Avoiding the temptation to employ synthetic fibres, groundstaff and directors at Newcastle have consciously decided to keep the integrity of the pitch at SJP buy ensuring only a natural grass surface is uses.
 This has a solid undersoil heating pipeline and measures the Premier League standard 105 metres by 68 metres for football matches.

-Although the stadium is only the seventh largest in England in terms of overall capacity, its asymmetrical design means Level 7 of the Leazes and Milburn Stands are the highest in the country.
+Although the stadium is one of the biggest football stadiums in England in terms of overall capacity, its asymmetrical design means Level 7 of the Leazes and Milburn Stands are the highest in the country.

 Over 52,300 fans can get into SJP on matchday currently, though plans still allow for a limited amount of expansion up to around the 60,000 mark.